-Real-world data rarely resides in a single, perfectly formatted table.
-Often, the information you need is scattered across multiple files, database tables, or data streams acquired through methods discussed earlier in this chapter, such as database connections or API calls.
-To build a comprehensive view for analysis or modeling, you must effectively combine these disparate datasets.
-This section focuses on techniques for integrating data using merging and joining operations, primarily using the capabilities provided by the Pandas library.
+Data rarely resides in a single, perfectly formatted table.
+Often, the information needed is scattered across multiple files, database tables, or data streams acquired through methods such as database connections or API calls.
+To build a comprehensive view for analysis or modeling, effectively combining these disparate datasets is essential.
+Techniques for integrating data using merging and joining operations are presented, primarily using the capabilities provided by the Pandas library.

 Let's consider two simple DataFrames: